koaning/koaning-old.github.io/md/blendercommandline.md

-# rendering disasters in blender
+# automated python rendering in blender

 ### blender install on a server